 All teachers in the group will assist in monitoring student progress.
 Your child's Pastoral Care Teacher records how your child is progressing and is also responsible for implementing the required assessments.
 If your child is working with another teacher, that teacher will take notes, make observations and will report findings back to the Pastoral Care Teacher.

-St Philip’s Christian College - Cessnock is committed to inspiring young minds and nurturing each student so they can reach their fullest potential.
+We are committed to inspiring young minds and nurturing each student so they can reach their full potential.
 The school's approach to teaching and learning is designed to equip students with skills for life-long learning and is facilitated by the expertise of outstanding teaching staff.

 Students are highly engaged in the curriculum because it is delivered in ways that focus on developing skills that enable students to increasingly take control of their own learning.